Selected Archive Recordings

 ii-v-i

-Performance by Toon Callier and another guitarist, Gent, Belgium (Logos Foundation), April 2007.
+Performance by Toon Callier and another guitarist, Ghent, Belgium (Logos Foundation), April 2007.

 Another performance (Moorhead State, with myself on one of the guitar parts)